Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Numerical results and discussions

 \subsection{L-shaped bar: arbitrary cross-section}

-To demonstrate that the adaptive strategy extends beyond plate geometries to waveguides with arbitrary cross‑section—a key capability of the SAFE method—we consider an L‑shaped aluminum bar.
-The cross‑sectional geometry is depicted in \cref{fig: exa3_Lbar_w_k_2solvers}(a).
-This example was recently studied by Maruyama et al.~\cite{maruyama_continuation_2025}, who compared the numerical continuation method (NCM) with uniform‑sampling SAFEDC and provided benchmark dispersion curves.
-Their NCM results (Fig. 7 in Ref. \cite{maruyama_continuation_2025}), which track modes individually, revealed that the L‑shaped bar exhibits pervasive mode veering and no true eigenvalue crossings.
-This behaviour is consistent with the Wigner–von Neumann non‑crossing rule (\cref{sec: symmetry}), as the cross‑section lacks the reflection symmetries that could give rise to symmetry‑protected intersections.
+The L‑shaped aluminum bar (cross‑section in \cref{fig:exa3_Lbar_w_k_2solvers}(a)) was recently benchmarked by Maruyama et al.~\cite{maruyama_continuation_2025}, whose numerical continuation method revealed pervasive mode veering and no true crossings.
+This is consistent with the Wigner–von Neumann rule, as the cross‑section lacks the reflection symmetries that could give rise to symmetry‑protected intersections.

-\cref{fig: exa3_Lbar_w_k_2solvers} compares the dispersion curves ($\omega$ versus dimensionless wavenumber $k$) obtained from three approaches: (b) the proposed adaptive method on the initial coarse grid ($\Delta k = 0.1$, 50 points); (c) the adaptive method after refinement; and (d) SAFEDC with uniform fine sampling ($\Delta k = 0.02$, 250 points).
-The NCM results are used as a reference to assess tracking accuracy.

-On the initial coarse grid (\cref{fig: exa3_Lbar_w_k_2solvers}(b), several mode misidentifications are visible (marked by black squares).
-These occur in veering regions where the eigenvector gradient is large, and the fixed step $\Delta k = 0.1$ exceeds the local critical step $\Delta k_{\max}(k)$.
-SAFEDC with dense uniform sampling (\cref{fig: exa3_Lbar_w_k_2solvers}(d)) reduces the number of misidentifications but does not eliminate them completely; one erroneous branch remains (circled).
-This residual error illustrates the inherent limitation of uniform sampling: without prior knowledge of the most severe veering, a globally fine grid may still under‑resolve some intervals.
+\Cref{fig:exa3_Lbar_w_k_2solvers} shows the dispersion results.
+The initial coarse grid ($\Delta k=0.1$, 50 points) misidentifies several branches (marked by black squares).
+SAFEDC with uniform $\Delta k=0.02$ (250 points) reduces but does not eliminate the errors; one erroneous branch persists.
+This residual error illustrates a practical limitation: without prior knowledge of the most severe veering, even a globally fine grid can fail to resolve some intervals completely.
+The group‑velocity plot (\cref{fig:exa3_Lbar_w_k_2solvers}(d)) displays the same pairwise $v_g$ exchange observed in the unsymmetric plate, confirming the absence of symmetry protection.

-The adaptive algorithm overcomes this difficulty by concentrating points where they are most needed. \cref{fig: exas_tracking_errors}(c) displays the error indicator $\varepsilon(k,\Delta k)$ before and after refinement.
-On the initial grid, $\varepsilon$ shows pronounced peaks in the veering regions, most notably in the wavenumber interval $[0.2, 3.4]$, where it exceeds the tolerance $\bar{\varepsilon}=0.01$.
-These peaks signal intervals requiring refinement.
-After recursive bisection in these zones, the error indicator falls uniformly below $\bar{\varepsilon}$, confirming that the correct tracking condition \cref{eq: theorem_inequality} now holds for all modes.
-All inaccurate crossings in the initial sparse sampling are corrected as mode veering after adaptive refinement, as shown in \cref{fig: exa3_Lbar_w_k_2solvers}(c).
-The final grid contains 191 points—fewer than the 250 points used by uniform fine sampling—yet achieves perfect tracking with no misidentifications.
+For structural health monitoring of industrial components—angles, channels, and welded joints—geometric complexity precludes symmetry‑based mode classification.
+In such structures, veering is the expected behaviour, and the inability to predict where it occurs \emph{a priori} makes adaptive, confidence‑guided sampling essential for reliable dispersion analysis.